MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAutoAttendantCallFlow.md

 ```

 ### -Greetings
-If present, the prompts specified by the Greetings parameter (either TTS or Audio) are played before the call flow’s menu is rendered.
+If present, the prompts specified by the Greetings parameter (either TTS or Audio) are played before the call flow's menu is rendered.

 You can create prompts by using the [`New-CsAutoAttendantPrompt`](New-CsAutoAttendantPrompt.md) cmdlet.